DevWolk/laravel-optimization-test/README.md

 - The tests measure the time and memory usage for creating instances of `RootService` and `RootService2`.
 - Each test is run 200 times and the average is calculated.
+- Laravel's performance can be significantly improved by enabling auto-wiring for shared services.

+## Auto-wiring in Laravel

+To enable auto-wiring for shared services in Laravel:

+1. Set `APP_AUTO_WIRING=true` in the `.env` file.
+2. The `AppProvider` will automatically register shared services when auto-wiring is enabled.

 ## References